 The Student Wellbeing Community regularly liaise with local community groups such as Breakthru, Headspace and Child First to support our students.
 They provide services to our community such as: groups to address social skills issues and anger issues, psychology and counselling as well as providing advice for our parents.

 We assess our students’ perceptions of school twice a year through the implementation of a school designed student perception survey.
 This information gives all staff a valuable insight into how students are feeling about school, whether they feel they have a voice and are heard and if they feel safe.
 This data is analysed with all staff in order to determine what we can do to improve student perception.

-We have engaged the services of a counsellor.
-The Student Support and Counselling Support Officer liaises with parents and teaching staff to provide the best care possible for our students.
-Individual and group sessions are available for our students and regular feedback is given to parents on the progress of their children.
+We have an Allied Health Community which comprises of a Psychologist, a Counsellor and a Social Worker.
+The Allied Health staff work with children, parents and teaching staff to provide the best care possible for our students.
+Individual and group sessions are available for our students with the Psychologist and the Counsellor and regular feedback is given to parents on the progress of their children.

 Attendance is a key area in student wellbeing.
 When students attend school regularly they develop positive and long lasting friendships, they build their knowledge on how to communicate effectively, they expand their knowledge and develop skills and strategies that will take them into adulthood.
 We promote Every Day Counts, a Department of Education initiative focussed on students attending school every day.